Juce-Assets/Juce-TweenPlayer/README.md

-3. When the data is properly set up, you can enable which properties you want to bind from each component (using the toggle found at the left)
+3. When the data is properly set up, you can enable which properties you want to bind from each component (using the toggle found at the left):

    ![](https://github.com/Juce-Assets/Juce-TweenPlayer/blob/develop/Misc/Readme9.png?raw=true)

-   With this, you can define which data goes to which property
+   With this, you can define which data goes to which property.